KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 <figure>
 <img src="./images/DesignOverview.png"/>
-<figcaption><em>This extension affects the image processing step of realtime rendering.
+<figcaption><em>This extension affects the image processing step of the renderer.
 Viewers or engines may choose to implement physical camera, post-processing or other type of features in the world/scene or image space.
 The extension is fully compatible with such usecases</em></figcaption>
 </figure>